General conditions

 The following amounts will be withheld as a penalty:

-if the cancellation is received more than 30 days before the start of the course, € 150.00 as reimbursement of expenses;
+if the waiver is received more than 30 days before the beginning of the course, € 150.00 as reimbursement of expenses;

-if the cancellation is received between the 29th and 15th day before the start of the course, € 300.00;
+if the waiver is received between the 29th and 15th day before the beginning of the course, € 300.00;

-if the cancellation is received after the 15th day before the start of the course, the full fee.
+if the waiver is received after the 15th day before the beginning of the course, the full fee.

-If the cancellation is due to serious and documented health reasons (hospitalisation or serious illness that prevents the exercise of the activity of the course), provided that the communication is received with a medical certificate at least 36 hours before the start of the course, the sum of € 150.00 will be withheld as reimbursement of expenses and the difference will be calculated as a discount for a course to be held within the following year.
+If the waiver is due to serious documented health reasons (hospitalization or serious illness that prevents the exercise of the activity covered by the course), provided that the communication is received with a medical certificate at least 36 hours before the start of the course, the sum of € 150.00 will be withheld as reimbursement of expenses and the difference calculated as a discount for a course to be carried out within the following year.

-If a student has to abandon a course that has already begun due to confirmed case of force majoure, he or she must notify the Secretariat.
+Should the student have to abandon the course already started due to ascertained force majeure, he/she must give notice.
 The Secretariat will refund, within a reasonable period of time, the sum of € 50.00 for each day of non-attendance.

-There will be no refund by the school in case of voluntary abandonment by the pupil or in case of removal of the same, as indicated in the Code of Conduct
+Nothing will be due from the School in the event of voluntary abandonment by the student or in the event of the student's removal, as indicated in the Norms of Life.

-Courses can be made subject to the availability of places.
-If a change is possible, the following penalties apply: € 50.00 for requests received before the 30th day of the course start; € 100.00 for requests received between the 29th and 15th day and € 150.00 if received after the 15th day and before the 3rd day.
-No transfers are allowed in the last 3 days before the start of the course.
+Shifts can only be made consistent with the availability of space.
+If shifting is possible: at the same price between the two courses (or if shifting to a lower priced course) the following penalties apply: € 50.00 for requests received before the 30th day from the start of the shift; € 100.00 for requests received between the 29th and 15th day; and € 150.00 if received after the 15th day and before the 3rd day.
+No transfers are allowed in the last 3 days before the start of the shift.
+If the price of the course to which you are moving is greater than the price of the booked and paid course, you will be asked to pay the price difference if greater than the penalty or the penalty if greater than the price difference.

 ART.
 8 - Consent of the contracting party